BlaineDev/431-classes-2022/class15/README.md

 ## Announcements

 1. Feedback from the Minute Paper after Class 14 should be available **by class time**.
+2. The status of Project A Proposals [is available here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md).
+    - To ease the transition to the final version of the project (including Analyses) I have created a [Sample Project A](https://thomaselove.github.io/431-projectA-2022/exampleC.html) and then reproduced it using four different themes.
+I suggest the use of one of these documents as your starting point for the final report due 2022-10-31.
+If you've already done the proposal successfully, the minor rearrangement here should be easy to accomplish, and will make our evaluation much easier.
+Also, you have the option to try out three different themes (in addition to the `readthedown` most of you used on the proposal.
-2. Remember that Monday and Tuesday (10-24/25) are CWRU Fall Break, so our next class will be next Thursday 2022-10-27.
+3. Remember that Monday and Tuesday (10-24/25) are CWRU Fall Break, so our next class will be next Thursday 2022-10-27.

 ## What Should I Be Working On?